Ayla Kell

-Ayla Marie Kell (born October 7, 1990) is an American actress.
-She is best known for the role of Payson Keeler in the ABC Family series Make It or Break It.
+Ayla Kell is an American actress.
+She is best known for her role as Payson Keeler in the ABC Family series Make It or Break It.

 Career

 Kell began studying ballet at a young age and danced with the American Ballet Theatre at the Kodak Theatre in Hollywood, California as Greta in The Nutcracker.
 She completed 15 years of Royal Academy of Dance ballet training at the Los Angeles Ballet Academy and competed in the finals at the Youth America Grand Prix in New York City.
 She was a featured dancer at Valentio's International Carousel in Tokyo, Japan.
 Kell has appeared in many international commercials for Disney, Sony, Mattel, and Pringles.

 Personal life

 In November 2014, Kell began dating actor Sterling Knight, whom she had met on the set of Melissa & Joey.
 The couple announced their engagement in October 2018.
+In a November 2020 blog post, Kell revealed that they had ended their relationship in 2019.